2025 Blatten glacier collapse: Further developments

-Reconnaissance flights on May 29 showed that several hundred thousand cubic meters of unstable rock remained at Kleine Nesthorn, with further small rockfalls occurring.
+Reconnaissance flights on 29 May showed that several hundred thousand cubic metres of unstable rock remained at Kleine Nesthorn, with further small rockfalls occurring.
 The debris masses that surged up the opposite slope also risked sliding back into the valley.
 The deposit mass itself was unstable, halting cleanup efforts.
 Thus, no attempts could be made to regulate the Lonza's flow through the landslide debris.
 Heavy equipment provided by the army in the Rhone Valley remained unused.

-On May 31, the debris cone remained so unstable that neither people nor machines could safely operate on it, and cleanup or regulation of the Lonza in the landslide area was postponed.
+On 31 May, the debris cone remained so unstable that neither people nor machines could safely operate on it, and cleanup or regulation of the Lonza in the landslide area was postponed.
 Further slides from both valley sides and rockfalls remained a threat.
-As the Lonza slowly flowed over the debris cone and the dammed water level dropped by one meter below its maximum on May 31, the risk of a sudden outburst of dammed water carrying large amounts of debris was temporarily reduced but still considered.
+As the Lonza slowly flowed over the debris cone and the dammed water level dropped by one metre below its maximum on 31 May, the risk of a sudden outburst of dammed water carrying large amounts of debris was temporarily reduced but still considered.

 A floating barrier was placed at the Lonza's entry into the debris cone to prevent debris from clogging the channel carved by the river.
 Uprooted trees were retrieved by helicopter from the Lonza's riverbed to reduce debris during potential flooding.
 Another environmental issue could arise from spilled heating oil.